Asayesha/Google-Analytics-Project-1/README.md

-## Google Analytics Project 1
+## Google Analytics Project

-### Which type of customers to target ?

-*This project was built by Aadithya Anandraj, Sayesha Aravapalli, Khyathi Balusu, George Chen and Derreck Hung.
-We were consultants for a start-up based out of Dallas which was founded in May 2019.*

-### Business Problem :
+### Introduction:

+Companies big or small should always leverage the data they have about the customers to improve their experience, target new customers etc.
-1.The goal of this project was to help the management understand where to allocate their resources to increase their current customer base.
+The goal of this project was to help management of a solar energy based start-up to understand factors influencing sign-ups.
-2. Should they invest in google analytics 360 ?

 ### Data source :

 There are two different datasets.
-1. There was a 4 month of data on google analytics, which we scraped.
+1. 4 months of data scrapped from google analytics - summary level data
-2. Also we could get hold of data from a third-party resource.
+2. Individual level data from a third-party.

-### Toolkit :
+### Technologies:

-Python, Big Query
+Python 3.7.3, Big Query

 ### Algorithms :